 We decided to include Nick Pouder’s 1977 F-150 because it represents The Spirit of Hard Work in several ways.
 Of the three trucks featured, Nick’s rig is a true working farm truck, used weekly to haul hay, transport livestock and whatever other messy stuff is required.
 Having been manufactured during the heyday of Ford’s “Built Ford Tough” era, we think these late 70’s F-150s look tough and bad ass.
 If this truck could speak, it would say, “Bring it.”

 Nick bought the truck three years ago and had it shipped from Boise, Idaho to his Mayapple Hill Farm in New Milford.
 It arrived in decent shape, but needed some work to get it back to reliable working condition.
 With his young daughters by his side, Nick made its restoration a family project and taught his girls how to rust proof, paint, repair brakes and the fuel system, along with replacing tires and adding a bed liner that could withstand the beating farm life would soon bring.
+The importance of making sure a vehicle is properly repaired and safe to drive goes without saying.
+Those who are a victim to the negligence of other road users and are involved in an accident should click here to speak to a personal injury lawyer.
+Thanks to Nick though, he has raised his family to know how to properly maintain a vehicle and keep both his children and others safe when they drive.

 We love how the whole family rolled up their sleeves and worked together to restore this truck.